Physical Address

 DNase (25°C), lipase (corn oil), gelatinase (22°C), lysine decarboxylase, ornithine decarboxylase, l-arabinose, d-arabitol, d-sorbitol, adonitol and dulcitol.

-What test determines Serratia marcescens?
+How to test for Serratia marcescens?

 Is there a blood test for Serratia marcescens?